How to stop rising food costs from derailing your weight loss

 #1: A fresh, whole-food diet is still the cheapest option for most Australian families

 Yep, that’s despite the recent hike in the consumer price index.
-New research on household family shopping baskets from the University of Wollongong confirms it.
+Research on household family shopping baskets from the University of Wollongong confirms it.

 “While we have experienced a major fresh produce price crisis this year, it is heartening to see in this data that the average cost of eating a diet rich in seasonal fruit and vegetables is still the most affordable option in this country,” Dietitians Australia CEO Robert Hunt said in response to the research.

-In fact, be smart about it (tip: read on for help here!) and the research shows that sticking to a healthy diet could actually save you between $63 and $78 per week, given the average Australian’s diet is significantly more expensive than eating a nutritious and healthy one.
+In fact, be smart about it and the research shows that sticking to a healthy diet could actually save you between $63 and $78 per week.
+This is because the average Australian diet is significantly more expensive compared to eating a nutritious and balanced one.

 #2: Healthy, whole-food diets that support weight loss are cheaper than many other ‘weight-loss diets’

-Comparing weight-loss diets and programs that restrict food groups (like the keto diet) or eating patterns (like intermittent fasting) or that rely on meal-replacement products, with healthy, balanced eating plans that support weight loss, the research found that ‘dieting’ can cost up to $220 more per week.
+According to research from the University of South Australia, released in March 2022, dieting can be significantly more expensive.
+The study compared various weight-loss programs, including those that restrict food groups (like the keto diet), alter eating patterns (like intermittent fasting), or rely on meal-replacement products, with balanced eating plans designed to support weight loss.
+It found that restrictive diets can cost up to $220 more per week.

-According to the researchers, on top of the fact that restrictive weight-loss diets can promote unhealthy relationships with food and bump up the risk of nutritional deficiencies, it’s a misconception in Australia that consuming a healthy diet made up of the five key food groups—which is what the WeightWatchers® program is based on—is too expensive.
+Additionally, the researchers noted that restrictive weight-loss diets can lead to unhealthy relationships with food and increase the risk of nutritional deficiencies.
+Contrary to popular belief in Australia, consuming a healthy diet consisting of the five key food groups—such as the approach taken by WeightWatchers®—is not necessarily more expensive

 How to eat a healthy diet without breaking the bank